Dr. Yuksel Yurttas

 Preoperative tests and examinations: Before the surgery, patients will undergo a series of tests and examinations to ensure they are healthy enough for the procedure.
 This usually takes 1-2 days.

-Surgery: The surgery itself usually takes 1.5-2 hours.
+Surgery: The surgery itself usually takes 1.5-2 hours for Precice 2, and 2-3 hours for the LON method.

 Hospitalization: After the surgery, patients will be hospitalized for 5 days to be closely monitored and receive necessary post-operative care.